bazel-contrib/rules_fuzzing/README.md

 **This is not an officially supported Google product.**

+## Requirements

+To use the Bazel rules for fuzzing, your C++ toolchain should be Clang-based and configured to build the fuzz tests under several compiler instrumentation modes.

+The most convenient way to set up your toolchain is by editing the [`.bazelrc` file](https://docs.bazel.build/versions/master/guide.html#bazelrc-the-bazel-configuration-file) of your project and grouping the build configuration options into `--config` groups.
+We recommend using [this setup](/.bazelrc), which you can copy and paste in your own `.bazelrc` file.
+The setup defines the following build modes:

+- `--config=asan-libfuzzer` builds the fuzz target in [libFuzzer](https://llvm.org/docs/LibFuzzer.html) mode, with [Address Sanitizer (ASAN)](https://clang.llvm.org/docs/AddressSanitizer.html) instrumentation.
+- `--config=msan-libfuzzer` builds the fuzz target in libFuzzer mode, with [Memory Sanitizer (MSAN)](https://clang.llvm.org/docs/MemorySanitizer.html) instrumentation.

+The rest of the documentation assumes the build configuration options are accessible through these names.

 ## Getting started

 To import the fuzzing rules in your project, you first need to add the snippet below to your `WORKSPACE` file: